alyssandrichik/predicting-happiness/README.md

 forest capture, with GDP Per Capita holding the most weight, and Phones per 1000, Agriculture, and Perceived Corruption following behind.

-Our Principal Component Analysis helped to narrow our model building, and as seen in the Scree Plot, most of the variation is captured in the first few principal components; these first five factors explain the most amount of variability in our Happiness Score data.

 If we were to continue this project, one of the first things we would do would be to change our data set a little bit.
-We would use a dataset that doesn’t combine multiple years of data collection and focus just on information from one year so we could then use a different year as testing data.
+We would use a dataset that does not combine multiple years of data collection and focus just on information from one year so we could then use a different year as testing data.
 This would then more clearly show correlation of variables and true accuracy of our model.
 Splitting the dataset we had really spread thin our observations since we had only so many observations in